 Over time the cost of a contract can go up, due to a variety of factors, but should this be in excess of the Retail Price Index (RPI) set by the government each month (this is basically linked to current rates of inflation) you’ll legally be able to terminate you contract without a fee.

-What fees do I have to pay for leaving a contract early?
+What fees do I have to pay cancelling a phone contract early?

 Should neither of the above conditions apply to you, then it could be quite an expensive decision to leave a contract early.
 You’ll often be expected to pay up the total cost of the remaining contract, possibly with a discount of some kind applied.